 Furthermore, the relatively high rate of liver disease progression about 30 percent over nearly four years indicates the potential severity of chronic hepatitis C and emphasizes the importance of the ongoing search for new and more effective treatments, Di Bisceglie added.

-Results of the study were reported by Di Bisceglie at the annual meeting of the American Association for the Study of Liver Disease in
+Results of the study were reported by Di Bisceglie at the annual meeting of the American Association for the Study of Liver Disease in Boston this week.

 Hepatitis C infects more than 100 million people worldwide and as many as 4 million people in the U.S. It ranks with alcohol abuse as the most common cause of chronic liver disease and leads to some 1,000 liver transplants in the U.S. each year.

 The randomized, multi-site study involved 1,050 patients with chronic hepatitis C whod failed prior treatments to eradicate the infection.
 All had advanced liver fibrosis a gradual scarring of the liver that puts patients at risk for progressive liver disease.